Travel-Sized Yoga

 “I wanted to open a space that felt like home and offered a place for community in a city that can seem lonely.
 I wanted a space where teachers are valued and people [can] become friends,” Jones says.

-In an effort to expand that community beyond SKY TING’s studio walls, Jones leads yoga retreats across the globe and her team recently launched SKY TING TV—a subscription-based streaming service that allows students to take classes from virtually anywhere.
+In an effort to expand that community beyond SKY TING’s studio walls, Jones leads yoga retreats across the globe and her team launched SKY TING TV—a subscription-based streaming service that allows students to take classes from virtually anywhere.

 For our readers, we asked the IU alum to a create a travel-sized yoga routine—a 10-minute mind and body reset that can be accomplished wherever your travels might take you.